Court Strikes Down Two Montana Laws That Restrict Native American Voting Rights

 Jacqueline De León, Staff Attorney, NARF: “Once again Tribes and GOTV organizations have been forced to defend the rights of Native voters from laws designed to make it difficult or impossible for Natives in Montana to vote.
 Passing discriminatory laws did not work then, does not work today, and each time Montana legislators try to limit the rights of Native Americans, we will protect Native rights in court.”

 Samantha Kelty, Staff Attorney, NARF: “Hopefully this decision will inspire elected officials to stop designing legislation that cripples the ability of specific groups of people to vote, and instead apply their time in office toward addressing the systemic inequities that ballot collection and Election Day registration allow Native and rural voters to overcome,” she said, citing as examples vast disparities in mail service, internet connectivity, and distance to voter registration and polling sites.

 Theresa J. Lee, Litigation Director, Election Law Clinic at Harvard Law School: “Our clients stood up for not only their own constitutional rights and the rights of all Native American voters in the state, but indeed for the rights of every single Montanan.
 The evidence they put forward was overwhelming, and we are thrilled that the court heard that evidence and struck down these suppressive laws.”

-Read more about Western Native Voice v.
-Jacobsen
+Read More: Western Native Voice et al v.
+Jacobsen et al